tradesage/MonkeySet/README.md

 ### *Designed for handling big amounts of data from the financial markets, capable of importing, exporting and analyzing your data in all kinds of ways*

+# Warning: this project is not finished yet!

 ## Features
  - Chain style based queries
  - Low memory footprint